>

 When developing a plugin the main tools available to integrate new functionality are extending the Hardhat Runtime Environment, extending the Hardhat config, defining new tasks and overriding existing ones, which are all configuration actions achieved through code.

-Some examples of things you could achieve by creating a plugin are: running a linter when the check task runs, using different compiler versions for different files or generating an UML diagram for your contracts.
+Some examples of things you could achieve by creating a plugin are: running a linter when the check task runs, using different compiler versions for different files or generating a UML diagram for your contracts.

 # Extending the Hardhat Runtime Environment